Dynamical Learning in Deep Asymmetric Recurrent Neural Networks

-\textbf{Multilayer Chain } As a minimal model of hierarchical processing, we consider a chain of \(L\) core modules like the one above, with states \(s^{(l)} \in \{-1, 1\}^{N}\), and independent interaction matrices \(J^{(l)} \in \mathbb{R}^{N \times N}\), \(l = 1, \dots, L\).
+\textbf{Multilayer Chain.} As a minimal model of hierarchical processing, we consider a chain of \(L\) core modules like the one above, with states \(s^{(l)} \in \{-1, 1\}^{N}\), and independent interaction matrices \(J^{(l)} \in \mathbb{R}^{N \times N}\), \(l = 1, \dots, L\).
 We introduce a positive interaction between homologous neurons in adjacent layers with uniform strength \(\lambda \ge 0\):

 with the understanding that \(s_i^{(0)} \equiv s_i^{(L+1)} \equiv 0\).
 This reduces to the core model for \(L=1\).
-As we shall see, the excitatory sparse interactions across modules governed by $\lambda$ play a role very similar to the diagonal coupling $J_D$. \ref{fig:models} provides a sketch of the chain.
+As we shall see, the excitatory sparse interactions across modules governed by $\lambda$ play a very similar role to the diagonal coupling $J_D$; in particular, when $\lambda$ is large enough the dynamics converges to the RM even when $J_D=0$.
+Fig. \ref{fig:models} provides a sketch of the chain.

-\textbf{Local learning process:} Learning is implemented by adding trainable input and output layers, which serve as the interface between external data and the internal network dynamics (see Fig. 1).
-These layers influence the overall dynamics of the system and are trained jointly with the internal networks using local learning rules.
-It is worth noting that these learning models can be extended to more complex architectures.
-Preliminary tests indicate that, provided a RM is present, the system exhibits nontrivial learning capabilities based on local adaptation mechanisms.